 Matting - Adding a mat to your photo framing project creates a neutral space between the frame and your photo that is pleasing to the eye.
-It also creates an air space between the glass and your photo that will protect it from moisture transferring from the glass. sWe recommend matting or frame-space for all photographs.
-The emulsion on photos, especially the high gloss photos are fragile and have a tendency to stick to glass or leave watermarks - an air pocket between the photo and glass will protect the photo.
+It also creates an air space between the glass and your photo that will protect it from moisture transferring from the glass.
+We recommend matting or frame-space for all photographs.
+The emulsion on photos, especially the high gloss photos, is fragile and has a tendency to stick to glass or leave watermarks; an air pocket between the photo and glass will protect the photo.

 Recommended Mounting - T-hinge on photos smaller than 8x10 and dry mounting on larger photos.